On hill Kvetnice near the village Tišnov, 25 km northwestt of Brno.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1976||start of the access tunnel.|

 |1989||two huge chambers discovered.|

 This is not a show cave, and it is only open to visitors twice a year.
-On the first May and November weekend a famous and internations mineral fair takes place at the Sokol gymnasium in Tišnov.
+On the first May and November weekend, a famous and international mineral fair takes place at the Sokol gymnasium in Tišnov.
 This fair is very famous, and developed because of the rich mineral discoveries in the area.
-At the weekend of the fair the cave is lighted with a generator and open for the public.
-It is not very difficult, only a part of the horizontal upper level are shown, but as the cave is sometimes narrow and low we recommend old clothes, good shoes, and a helmet if you have.
-Its always advisable to bring your own torch.
+At the weekend of the fair, the cave is lighted with a generator and open for the public.
+It is not very difficult, only a part of the horizontal upper level is shown, but as the cave is sometimes narrow and low we recommend old clothes, good shoes, and a helmet if you have.
+It's always advisable to bring your own torch.

 This cave belongs to the Tišnovský kras (Tišnov karst) which covers the three hills Kvĕtnice, Dřínová, and Tábory.
 The three hills consist of the same Devonian limestone, which was divided into three hills by the erosion of the rivers Svratka and Besének.
-This area is rather small, and does not have most of the common features of a karst area, there are no sink holes, blind valleys, or daylight shafts.
+This area is rather small, and does not show most of the common features of a karst area, there are no sinkholes, blind valleys, or daylight shafts.
 But there are several caves and a karren field.